Click to: Share, Shop, & Much More!

-Did you know the avocado is a fruit- a berry to be specific?
+Did you know that avocado is a fruit (a berry, to be specific)?
 It’s true!
-Click here to learn more about why the healthy and delicious avocado is considered a fruit instead of a vegetable.
+Don’t believe it?
+Keep reading to learn more about why the healthy and delicious avocado is considered a fruit instead of a vegetable.

 Is avocado a fruit